 The daughter of Lord Byron became famous for publishing in 1843 an algorithm for the first modern computer, the so called „Analytical Engine” (being an unfinished invention by Charles Babbage).
 Ada is therefore often regarded as the first computer programmer.
 She certainly was a brilliant mathematician, but she didn’t work as a computer.

 The Analytical Engine that Ada helped to invent aimed to automate the production of numerical tables, reducing human errors.
-Actually, Babbage thought the machine should produce accurate tables of star positions to supplement the Nautical Almanac (the one Mary Edwards worked for, and, yes, Babbage himself had applied for the post of computer for the Royal Observatory in 1814, but later withdraw his application.).
+Actually, Babbage thought the machine should produce accurate tables of star positions to supplement the Nautical Almanac (the one Mary Edwards worked for.
+Babbage himself had applied for the post of computer for the Royal Observatory in 1814, but later withdraw his application).
 Charles Babbage and Ada Lovelace didn’t succeed in their time.
 The modern computer, however replaced the professional „human computer” in the end.

 If you are interested in machines helping with calculating, here are some inventions form the late 18th century for you enjoy here: